WATCH COMMENCEMENT LIVE ON SATURDAY, DECEMBER 14.

 • Workshops with acclaimed professional companies like the Tectonic Theatre Project and celebrated contemporary playwrights like Kate Hamill

-• Producing your own work with dynamic student organizations like Barbeque Kitten improv troupe, Ministry of Experimental Theatre and Bradley’s student chapter of the U.S. Institute of Theatre Technology (USITT)
+• Producing your own work with dynamic student organizations like BBQ Kitten improv troupe, Ministry of Experimental Theatre (MET) and Bradley’s student chapter of the U.S. Institute of Theatre Technology (USITT)

-• Excursion courses to London theatre and Cirque du Soileil in Las Vegas
+• Excursion courses to London theatre and Cirque du Soleil in Las Vegas

-• Internships in theatre production and administration at theatres like Chicago Shakespeare, Lookinglass, Theatre Company, and the Illinois Shakespeare Festival
+• Internships in theatre production and administration at theatres like Chicago Shakespeare, Lookingglass Theatre Company, and the Illinois Shakespeare Festival.

 Making Your Mark